 Supports 32bit and 64bit versions where available.

-Arnold is supported from 3ds Max 2018 onwards.
+Arnold 5.1 and above is supported from 3ds Max 2018 onwards.
 Please make sure the MaxToA plugin is up to date.
 You can download the most recent version from the Solid Angle website.

 Mental Ray is supported in version 2012 – 2017 only.